-Vimeo has the advantage here because it offers playback in 320 kbps – the highest quality MP3 bitrate possible.
+Vimeo users have the advantage here because, unlike YouTube, Vimeo videos can be reinforced by playback at 320 kbps – the highest quality MP3 bitrate possible.
 Most videos on YouTube will stream in 128 kbps as standard or 256 kbps with a premium subscription.

 That’s another win for Vimeo!
 The Vimeo vs YouTube contest is heating up!

 Vimeo’s tiered pricing plans offer a sliding scale of storage options with a price to match.